Siavashghaffari/Perturb-seq-Pipeline/README.md

 9. **Beta Coefficient Calculation**
    Compute beta coefficients to measure the effect of each gene or feature on the variable of interest in the analysis.

-10. **Identifying Significant Perturbations using Energy Distance and Cosine Similarity**
+10. **Identifying Significant Perturbations using Energy Distance, Cosine Similarity, and Multivariate Analysis**
-   Analyze the differences between perturbations in the data by calculating energy distance and cosine similarity. **Energy distance** measures the statistical difference between distributions, while **cosine similarity** quantifies the angular similarity between vectors, often used for comparing gene expression profiles between different conditions or perturbations.
-This combined approach helps to identify and validate significant effects on cellular function.
+   Analyze the differences between perturbations in the data by calculating **energy distance**, **cosine similarity**, and performing **multivariate analysis**. **Energy distance** measures the statistical difference between distributions, **cosine similarity** quantifies angular similarity between gene expression profiles, and **multivariate analysis** explores the relationship between multiple variables, providing a more comprehensive understanding of perturbation effects on cellular functions.

 11. **Perturbation Efficiency Calculation**
    Calculate the efficiency of each perturbation, evaluating how well each treatment or intervention influences cellular outcomes.